 You can customize the lower third template to change the color of the text to match your brand colors.
 As for adding your logo, just click the placeholder in the template and replace it with your own logo.

-News channels have built a unique brand recognition by the video style they’ve adopted.
-Lower third text templates like these are specially designed to ensure your video news that the templates highlight your headlines.
+News channels have built a unique brand recognition through the video style they’ve adopted.
+Lower third text templates like these are specially designed to ensure video news that the templates highlight your headlines.

 Stylized lower third templates are great for travel and lifestyle videos.
 What’s the point of showing a stunning destination to your viewers without highlighting the name of the place?